2024 Native Seed Mix Instructional Manual

 Written from first hand experience and EXPERIMENTATION by Solomon Doe - Owner of Indigenous Landscapes.

-Seed Mixes Purchased between February 2024 and December 2024 should be installed between October 2024 and November 2024 most ideally.
-December 2024 is ok for southern states, south of Lexington Kentucky, south of St. Louis, Missouri and South of the state of Virginia.
+Seed Mixes Purchased between February 2024 and December 2024 should be installed between October 2024 and December 2024 most ideally.

 This Instruction Manual is for you, or a hired landscaper to execute.